The grammar purists will have heart failure regarding my thoughts on quotation marks.

 However, I find them all quite ugly, but that is simply my personal opinion.

-The main point to understand is that depending on the font selected by a reader on any given device, quotation marks can and do change dramatically, so it is worth considering this point before publishing an e-book?
+The main point to understand is that depending on the font selected by a reader on any given device, quotes can and do change dramatically.

 “I like commas.
 I detest semi-colons – I don’t think they belong in a story.
 And I gave up quotation marks long ago.
 I found I didn’t need them.
 They were fly-specks on the page.”
 E. L. Doctorow.

 As per Doctorow, there is a radical approach.
-Do not use quotation marks at all.
 Get rid of them.

-I recently read Cloudstreet by Tim Winton and was a little surprised to discover that there was not a single quotation mark around dialogue in the book.
+I read Cloudstreet by Tim Winton and was a little surprised to discover that there was not a single quotation mark around dialogue in the book.

 After all, isn’t a reporting verb enough?
 He said, she said, is all it needs.
 It’s obviously dialogue, so why use ugly fly specks?

 The Millions has a good article on The Benefits of Excising Quotation Marks, which makes for informative reading.

 Should we eradicate these flyspecks on a page that serves no purpose other than that readers expect to see them?